 What It Is and Where It's Found

 PFOS stands for perfluorooctanesulfonic acid.
-It is part of the PFAS family and closely related to PFOA (both discussed above).
+It is in the PFAS family and closely related to PFOA (both discussed above).

 PFOS was the main ingredient in 3M's Scotchgard stain repellent.
-Scotchgard has replaced the PFOS with perfluorobutane sulfonate (PFBS), which may be less toxic to humans but is still considered an environmental hazard.
+Scotchgard has replaced the PFOS with perfluorobutane sulfonate (PFBS), which is less toxic to humans and considered an environmental hazard.

 We don't know if PFOS was ever used in making PTFE cookware, but we include it here because some brands of nonstick cookware are labeled "PFOS-free."
 It it was, it's as toxic and hazardous to the environment as PFOA.